mariaadeliaw/luma-stack/README.md

 - Notebooks run directly in VS Code's built-in notebook editor
 - Long-running Earth Engine operations may take several minutes; monitor progress in cell outputs
-- Download results locally by right-clicking files in the file explorer → **Download**
 - Use the VS Code terminal (Ctrl+\`) for additional commands if needed
 - Codespaces automatically save your work; you can return to the same Codespace later